- Entertainment and Media»

 The melody in xGODx is very awesome

 The album begins with the Gothic influenced title track xGODx.
 It has piano playing in it.
 Then comes the extremely melodic masterpiece Cannibalistic Dream.
 It is about someone who is feeling sick on the inside because of the existence of the Reaper.
 This creature has been on the covers of the albums by Children of Bodom.
 As Ken growls, we hear the lyrics “my heart is wrenched with this dull red life flowing out.”
 He is referring to the liquid called blood which sustains human life.
 Basically the song is about someone that is having a very bad dream in which he is basically being eaten from the inside out.
+The guitar work slowly builds up until there is a change in the riffing.

 The Extremely Melodic Song Cannibalistic Dream